Timoses/dotfim/README.md

 What's a [gitfile and dotfile](#gitfile-and-dotfile)?

 ### Passages
-Any line can be preceded by a **control line** which controls what passage the line belongs to.
+Within your dotfile any line can be preceded by a **control line** which controls what passage the line belongs to.
 Lines not preceded by a control line are treated as synchronized lines by default.

 Example: